ScaCap/spring-auto-restdocs/README.md

 ### Get spring-restdocs-core test JAR

 The test JAR is not published, but this project relies on it.
-If you want to build this project yourself, you firsr have to build and copy the test JAR on your system.
+If you want to build this project yourself, you first have to build and copy the test JAR on your system.

 We use version 1.1.0.RC1 of Spring Restdocs in this example.